 |Offer date||Deadline for lodging an appeal|

-‘On-time’ appeals will be heard within 40 school days of the deadline for lodging appeals.
+'on-time’ appeals will be heard within 40 school days of the deadline for lodging appeals.
 Appeals lodged after these dates will be heard within 40 school days of the appeal deadline or 30 school days of being lodged, whichever is the later date.
-Appeals for the secondary school are due to be heard on week commencing 5th June 2017.
-Appeals for the primary school are due to be heard on week commencing 19th June 2017.

 Any additional evidence parents/carers wish to submit in support of their appeal must be sent to the external agency at least 5 working days before the hearing.
 Any evidence not submitted by this deadline might not be considered by the independent appeal panel.